odeand14/PG6100Enterprise2/README.md

 ## Project report
 Below is a little report on our project
 ### Project structure
 The project is structured so that all modules are on the same level, directly below the root-folder.
 All the modules have their own Dockerfile and necessary kotlin/spring/other files, depending on their needs.
-There
+### Testing and technologies
+We have mainly focused on trying to get good coverage with our tests here, also on trying modules together with end to end tests.
+It has been a most entertaining/frustrating/useful experience, working with microservices in docker containers, along with Zuul, Redis, Eureka, Swagger and more.
+We have found that it is not easy getting everything to communicate correctly especially with Zuul to consider.
+However, we are positively surprised by swagger.
+It was a most useful and powerful documentation tool which we are sure to see again.
 ### Comments
+We experienced some difficulties on the way to understanding how it all worked together, and making the modules communicate correctly with zuul as the concerned mother watching after her microservices.

-### Collaborators and their modules
+## Collaborators and their modules
 * **Andreas Waadeland - github: xIntern**

 Has worked on the *friendslist* module and everything related to that